awesomephant/boulton-website/projects/perspectives.md

 {% image align="left" , src="OLIVER_BOULTON_PAULINA-KOROBKIEWCZ_PERSPECTIVES_6.png" , width="86%", alt="" %}

+[...]
 Corners of images spill onto following pages, echoing the meandering of city streets.
 The viewer is guided on a tour of housing blocks, steered along a series of steps, elevations, platforms, and balconies.
-Familiar landscapes are intensified through repetition and sequencing, injecting the pages with movement. —Maggie Kuzan
+Familiar landscapes are intensified through repetition and sequencing, injecting the pages with movement. — Press release by Maggie Kuzan, 2017.